On this page:

 - Expenditure Restrictions

-Prepared on a semester basis by the Controller’s Office and is based on the percent of effort that is documented in Banner for work on grants (both direct and cost share).
+Prepared on a semester basis by the Office of the Controller and is based on the percent of effort that is documented in Banner for work on grants (both direct and cost-share).
 Banner is the system of record for all effort by Wright State employees.
 For additional information about the policies regarding effort reporting: policies regarding effort reporting, Effort Reporting and Institutional Based Salary Presentation to BFO (PDF).

 Note: Failure to submit technical reports in a timely manner can delay payment of an invoice, delay closeout of the grant, cause an audit finding, or could result in loss of future funding.